 What is a PFO?

 At birth, as soon as the baby begins to breathe, the pressure in the left atrium increases, causing a flap of tissue to impose itself over the foramen ovale, effectively closing it.
 At this point, blood no longer is able to flow from the right to the left atrium.
 In most individuals, this flap of tissue becomes “tacked down,” so the foramen ovale is completely sealed off.
-However, in about 1 out of 4 normal adults (25%), the tissue flap is not completely tacked down, and relies on the higher pressure in the left atrium to keep the foramen ovale closed.
+However, in about 25% of nornal adults, the tissue flap is not completely tacked down, and relies on the higher pressure in the left atrium to keep the foramen ovale closed.

 PFO is diagnosed by echocardiography.
 There are different degrees of PFO.
 In a few cases the PFO is fairly obvious and would be noticed by almost any echocardiographer.
 More often, special maneuvers are necessary to identify a PFO, including trans-esophageal echocardiography, injecting contrast material into the bloodstream, and even applying positive pressure to the airway through a special breathing apparatus.
 The harder one tries to identify a PFO the more likely one is to see a PFO (and the higher the incidence of PFO in the studied population.)

 The concern with a PFO is that, during those transient episodes when the right atrial pressure is higher than the left atrial pressure, blood can flow from the right atrium to the left atrium.
 If a blood clot happens to be traveling through the right atrium at that moment, it too can enter the left atrium.
-From the left atrium the clot can then flow through the left ventricle and onward to any part of the body - if it goes to the brain, it could cause a stroke.
-Thus, the chief concern regarding a PFO is that it might lead to an increased risk of stroke.
+From the left atrium the clot can then flow through the left ventricle and onward to any part of the body - if it goes to the brain, it could cause an embolic stroke.
+Therefore, the chief concern regarding a PFO is that it might lead to an increased risk of stroke.